GeniusBoy44444/New-Event-2018/Mohamed abdelrhman.md

 #### Popular furniture marketplaces score in this area, and yours should too.

 ## Homepage Highlights
 #### The entire look and feel of the homepage should be looked upon carefully.
-Here are a few noticeable points to be kept in mind while building your home decor website:
+Here are a few noticeable points to be kept in mind while building your website:

 * Provision of powerful product search tool
 * Trending products and top brand products section